-Companies both large and small are realizing the time and cost-saving benefits of contracting with ISOs to perform services that fall outside their core expertise.
+Companies both large and small are realizing the time and cost-saving benefits of contracting with ISOs ( independent service providers) to perform services that fall outside their core expertise.
 Small to mid-size companies, in particular, are looking to manage all or part of their IT hardware maintenance needs, and to provide remote IT support and management services.
 The resulting partnership enables client organizations to gain added productivity, efficiency and cost-savings over their IT operations while keeping the organization’s technological systems running at peak efficiency.
 It also empowers the organization to do what it does best: Serve the needs of its customers.

 Small to mid-size (SMB) companies are finding themselves pressed to deploy the same technological functionality their larger competitors are using simply to keep pace.
 This pressure adds complexity for small IT teams, and it adds costs to their already overstretched budgets.
 While turning to an outside source for infrastructure support may seem counterintuitive at first, there are many ways in which an ISO can increase operating efficiency, boost revenue and reduce costs.
 Six of the most fundamental ways are outlined below:

 1. Businesses Can Focus on their Core Mission

 Companies that focus on their core expertise are able to pay greater attention to building their brand, increasing sales and cultivating profits.
 While their professional teams are dedicated to providing a superior customer experience for clients, the ISO is working hard to keep the client organization’s IT systems and services running.
 Most ISOs are agile enough to ramp up services when business volume, seasonal cycles, and new projects demand and ratchet down service levels when demand drops.
 The efficient division of labor and flexible service model enable small to midsize organizations to best serve their clients, while the ISO services the organization’s technological needs.